Blog

 Read More

 Welcome to this week’s review of tax issues where Richard comments on what’s been happening in the world of tax over the past week.
 If you have a question or would like a second opinion on any national or international tax issues, please contact Richard via email at richard@gilshep.co.nz.
-New IS on taxation of trusts released It may […]
+Trade rebate/promotion tax issues Inland Revenue (IR) recently released […]

 Read More